apostrophecms/docs/docs/cookbook/using-docker.md

 The only other line that might need alteration is the `APOS_MONGODB_URI` if your database needs to listen on a different port.

-## Spinning our project up
+### Spinning our project up
 Bringing our project up in Docker is a two-step process.
 First, from the CLI run `docker compose build`.
 This will create our project image.
 You should see commands from your `Dockerfile`, messages from the npm install, and then the familiar messages from Apostrophe as it builds the assets.

-When this finishes you can run the command `docker compose up`.
+When this finishes, you can run the command `docker compose up`.
 This will bring your project up and if you are using the defaults, allow you to access the site at `http://localhost:3000`.
 At this point, you won't be able to log in because it is a fresh database.
 To do this, you need to open a session with your container running Apostrophe.
 The name for this container should be <YourProjectName_web> if you used the default settings.
 With both containers still running, give the following command from your terminal.

 ```bash
 docker run –network="host" -it <YourProjectName_web> /bin/sh